 The powered patio, window, and door awnings (if equipped) on your coach can be operated with ease using the appropriate switch(es) to extend or retract the awnings as desired.
 The switch is typically located in the overhead control panel.
 If they are not at this location, check above the passenger window, as it may be hidden by the window shade.
-Some coach awnings may also operate via remote control or the SilverLeaf touchscreen (if equipped).
+Some coach awnings may also operate via remote control, KIB touch panel, or SilverLeaf touchscreen (depending on coach year and model).
 For more information about your specific awnings, refer to the manufacturer's information in Newgle.